Heisenberg doubles for Snyder type models: Conclusions

 \section{Conclusions}

-In this paper we have investigated three Heisenberg doubles related with the two types of noncommutative Snyder models.
+In this paper we have investigated three Heisenberg doubles related to the two types of noncommutative Snyder models.
 The Heisenberg double construction was widely investigated for other noncommutative spacetimes \cite{KosMas}, \cite{GGKM}, \cite{Lukierski1}, \cite{Lukierski2}, \cite{TMPH} , but not yet (up to our knowledge) for the Snyder space.
 Therefore this work offers the first study on Heisenberg doubles for the Snyder model as well as for the extended Snyder model.

-In Sec. \ref{HD_Snyder} we use the Heisenberg duality between Snyder coordinates and momenta with the (non-coassociative) coproducts related to the so-called Snyder realization \eqref{copp_Sn}.
-As a result of cross commutation relations, we obtain the usual Snyder phase space \eqref{p-x1} considered in the literature.
-Then we use the momenta with the (non-coassociative) coproducts in the general realization which provides more general version of the Snyder phase space and reduces to all known cases for certain choices of the parameter $c$ (which parametrises the non-coassociative coproduct for momenta generators).
-However, we point out that the construction of the full Heisenberg double for Snyder space requires introduction of extended noncommutative coordinates.
+In Sec. \ref{HD_Snyder} we discuss issues arising when applying the Heisenberg double construction to the Snyder model.
+We propose a duality between Snyder coordinates and momenta with the (non-coassociative) coproducts related to the so-called Snyder realization \eqref{copp_Sn}.
+This duality is valid on the generators (in the linear powers) only.
+The cross-commutation relations obtained for the generators \eqref{p-x1} are compared with the Snyder phase space relations considered in the literature.
+Then we use the momenta with the (non-coassociative) coproducts in the general realization which provides more general version of the cross-commutation relations between the momenta and Snyder coordinates and reduces to all known cases for the certain choices of the parameter $c$ (which parametrizes the non-coassociative coproduct for the momenta generators).
+However, at the end of Sec. \ref{HD_Snyder}, we point out that the construction of the full Heisenberg double for the Snyder space in the Hopf algebra setting requires the introduction of extended noncommutative coordinates.

+Therefore, we use the fact that the Snyder model can be embedded in a larger algebra: $U_{so(1,N)}[[\lambda]]$, for which the dual algebra admits the coassociative coalgebra structure.
+We then construct the Heisenberg double for this extended Snyder model in two ways.
+Firstly, by introducing the dual tensorial momentum space.
+Secondly, by using the Lorentz matrices, i.e. functions on the Lorentz group.